Wednesday 28 February 2018 at 8:30pm

 JASMIN TOCCATA INDIE CROSSOVER MUSIC

-An inspirational fusion of European Baroque and traditional Persian music, three highly talented musicians combine European Baroque and Persian music.
-Jean Rondeau is "One of the most natural performers one is likely to hear on a classical music stage these days... a master of his instrument" Washington Post.Book NowTicket prices: $70, $50, $30
+Three highly talented musicians combine European Baroque with traditional Persian music and produce an inspiring fusion of different cultures.
+The Washington Post declared Jean Rondeau “One of the most natural performers one is likely to hear on a classical music stage these days… a master of his instrument”.Book NowTicket prices: 70 LBP, 50 LBP, 30 LBP

 Jean Rondeau studied harpsichord with Blandine Verlet for over ten years, followed by training in basso continuo, organ, piano, jazz and improvisation, composition, and conducting.
 He pursued further studies at the Conservatoire National Supérieur de Musique in Paris, graduating with honours, and the Guildhall School of Music and Drama in London.
 There, he was awarded a distinction for harpsichord and basso-continuo by the jury.